dhroth/count_quasars/README.md

 you may need to use Python 2, but I'm not entirely sure.

 Note that installing an old version in this way may downgrade packages pip and astropy.
-We recommend installing `lsst-sims-photutils` in a conda virtual environment.
+I recommend installing `lsst-sims-photutils` in a conda virtual environment.

 Before running code in this repository, you need to set up the `sims_photUtils` package.
 First, source the correct loadLSST file for your terminal.
-These should be located in the bin directory for your conda virtual environment.
+This should be located in the bin directory for your conda virtual environment if you installed with conda, or in the root directory of your stack install if you installed from source.
 You might be able to get the path by running `setup` with no arguments.
 ```
-source path/to/conda/env/loadLSST.sh
+source path/to/conda/env/or/stack/root/loadLSST.myshell
 ```
 Then set up the `sims_photUtils` package:
 ```